interlay/interlay.github.io/docs/vault/guide.md

 ### Registering The Vault

-On start-up, the Valt client will try to automaticlly register itself if you set the flags described in the installation instructions.
+On start-up, the Vault client will try to automatically register itself if you set the flags described in the installation instructions.
 While it's possible to manually register the Vault with, e.g., polkadot.js.org/apps, we do not recommend this as it requires manual creation of a BTC master key and submitting the public key in its raw format to the parachain as part of the registration.

 ### Earning Fees and Block Rewards